yogeshbdeshpande/c2pa-attestation/attestation-design.md

 | `other-info-2` | (Optional) Any additional information that the Claim Creator wishes to associate wsith the attestation. |

 ## Creating a Claim Containing One or More  Explicit Attestations
-These are the detailed steps for creating an embedding an Attestation in a Claim.
+These are the detailed steps for creating an embedding an Attestation into a Claim.
 In the 1.3 version of the TCPA specification, these steps should be performed immediately prior to *“11.3.2.4.
 Signing a Claim”*.
-Following these steps, the Claim should be signed as described int the main specification.
+Following the steps listed here, the Claim should be signed as described in the main specification.

 1. Create a copy of the `claim-map` containing all non-attestation assertions.
 1. Calculate the hash of the serialized (Partial) `claim-map` to form *hash(claim-map)*.